 The tool is designed to be run repetitively, selecting (or digitizing) one or a few bedding traces, analyzing them to obtain the strike and dip of the best-fit plane, and repeating.

-When digitizing bedding traces from a topographic image, I recommend the use of a vertical hillshade (slope-shade) image (Figure 1B) calculated with the illumination source at 90° above the horizon and 6x to 10x vertical exaggeration.
+When digitizing bedding traces from a topographic image, I recommend the use of a vertical hillshade (slopeshade) image (Figure 1B) calculated with the ArcGIS Hillshade command, setting illumination source at 90° above the horizon and 6x to 10x vertical exaggeration.
 With an ordinary shaded-relief image calculated with oblique illumination, the visibility of features is strongly dependent on their orientation relative to the illumination direction and there may be slight shifts in the apparent position of slope breaks.
 Vertical illumination of a vertically-exaggerated DEM obviates these problems and makes subtle features more evident.

 Figure 1.
 (A) NE-illuminated hillshade image of 1-m lidar DEM.
 View is 650 m wide.
-Area, on east slope of North Cascade Range in Washington, is underlain by Eocene fluvial strata.
+Area, on east slope of North Cascade Range in Washington state, is underlain by inclined Eocene fluvial strata.
 (B) Vertical hillshade (aka “slopeshade”), 6X exaggeration, of same area.
 Green lines are bedding traces interpreted from this image.
-Blue lines are a subset of these traces selected for input to Bedding traces to S&D. Red line is marks trace of basaltic dike.
+Blue lines are a subset of these traces selected for input to Bedding traces to S&D. Red line marks trace of basaltic dike.
 (C) Same as B, with strike and dip (in yellow) calculated by Bedding traces to S&D with option to stack lines.

 The tool was developed for use with 1- to 2-meter resolution (XY) lidar DEMs (for example, Fig. 1) that provide both evidence for the XY locations of bedding traces and Z values (elevations) for these traces.
 In principle the tool should be usable with other data sources, particularly XY locations determined from widely available 1- to 2-m resolution aerial photographs and 10-m resolution DEMs derived from 1:24,000-scale contours.
 However, my experiments with such inputs have been discouraging.
 Failure to produce useful results could reflect mis-registration of aerial photography relative to the 10-m DEMs, or simply a low signal-to-noise ratio in the areas of my experiments, where local relief of 10 to 200 m is only 3 to 60 times the nominal 1/3-contour-interval accuracy of the DEMs.

 Most users will likely find it easiest to use this tool while working in a GeMS-style (USGS NCGMP, 2020) geologic map database.
 The input layer with bedding traces and the output point layer for bedding attitudes are expected to have the same projection, datum, and units, which is ensured if they are in the same geodatabase feature dataset (in GeMS, the GeologicMap feature dataset).
-However, the source for the input bedding trace feature layer (most likely the GeMS GeologicLines feature class) could be a shapefile.
+However, the source for the input bedding trace feature layer (in GeMS, likely the GeologicLines feature class) could be a shapefile.
 The output point layer is expected to have long field names that are not supported by the shapefile format.

 From the ArcMap Item Description: